- Sociology Major

 An electronic override is not a guaranteed seat in the course.
 The student must enroll in the course via the Wolverine Access registration system.
 Electronic overrides expire after two business days (unless otherwise noted).
-If the electronic permission to enroll is not used within the this time frame, the next student on the waitlist will receive an electronic permission.
+If the electronic permission to enroll is not used within the this timeframe, the next student on the waitlist will receive an electronic permission.
 Waitlist priority for required courses (SOC 210, 305, 310) goes to majors in order of descending class standing (i.e. seniors first).

 Waitlist priority for all other undergraduate SOC courses goes to majors/minors in order of waitlist date, then non-declared students in order of waitlist date.
-Please call the department for further details about waitlists and overrides.

 To successfully appeal a grade, the student must make the case a grade was unjustly assigned and substantially different from the grade that was justified.
 The difference between an A- and a B+ is not, for example, a substantial difference.
 Dissatisfaction with a grade alone is not sufficient for an appeal nor, except in extraordinary circumstances, will appeals be heard where a student has not attended class regularly or turned in all required work.